qteatime/kate/docs/TECHNOLOGY.md

 - [Drag and Drop](https://caniuse.com/dragndrop) — used for installing cartridges by dropping them on the console (mobile devices have a button for this instead);
 - [Offline web applications](https://caniuse.com/offline-apps) — used to allow https://kate.qteati.me to run without internet connection;
 - [Add to home screen](https://caniuse.com/web-app-manifest) — used to allow installing https://kate.qteati.me as a native-like app;
-- [Media Capture from DOM](https://caniuse.com/mediacapture-fromelement) — used for screenshots and gameplay recording;
+- [Media Capture from DOM](https://caniuse.com/mediacapture-fromelement) and [Media Recorder API](https://caniuse.com/mediarecorder) — used for screenshots and gameplay video recording;
 - [Full Screen API](https://caniuse.com/fullscreen) — used for running the console in fullscreen;
 - [Service Workers](https://caniuse.com/serviceworkers) — used for running Kate offline;